SMSF Operating Bank Account

-When rolling over funds from a retail fund to a SMSF, the retail funds only give paper cheques.
+When rolling over funds from a retail fund to an SMSF, the retail funds only give paper cheques.
 No retail fund offers electronic transfers.
 It is, therefore, important to have an account that accommodates manual cheque deposits.

 SMSF Investment account or Term deposit

-Superannuation Warehouse has recently done a survey on the importance of bank fixed term deposits for SMSFs.
+Superannuation Warehouse has recently done a survey on the importance of bank fixed term deposits for SMSF’s.
 63% of respondents prefer the majority of assets to be in a bank fixed term deposit.

 Retail funds generally pay a low interest rate for cash holdings.
 With an SMSF you can choose any bank for the SMSF fixed term deposits.
 Interest rates are currently around 3%.
 The advantages of a fixed term deposit are:

 - government guaranteed capital & savings

 - generally better interest rates at a bank compared to a retail superannuation fund

 - safe option for capital protection, especially if Beneficiaries are close to retirement